Siddhant24/Local-weather/README.txt

-To make this page work you have allow browser to access your location.
+To make this page work you have to allow browser to access your location.
 Based on your location, the page returns the local weather, temperature and also an icon representing the weather.